 It is very important to note that a relapse is not an event but rather a process.

 More than likely, a person will not spontaneously decide to start drinking again without any warning signs.
 Initial symptoms will emerge and show that the person is heading towards a relapse.
 Early symptoms of an oncoming relapse may include anxiety, anger, defensiveness, mood swings, and isolation.
 The sooner these manifestations are recognized, the higher the chances that a relapse can be avoided.
 While working with alcohol abusers, professionals differentiate between the three following stages of relapse:

 - Physical relapse

-So, what course of action should you take?
+So, what course of action to take?

 - One method for refusing to drink is to make a list of pros and cons.
-Write down every positive and negative effect of drinking to help you realize that the drawbacks far outweigh the benefits.
+Write down every positive and negative effect of drinking to help to realize that the drawbacks far outweigh the benefits.